How to Install phpMyAdmin on Ubuntu 26.04, 24.04 and 22.04

-Install phpMyAdmin on Ubuntu with a LEMP stack to manage MySQL and MariaDB databases from a browser on Nginx-based servers.
-This setup is practical for WordPress administration, database imports, user management, and day-to-day query work without switching to Apache.
+Install phpMyAdmin on Ubuntu with a LEMP stack when you want browser-based database administration on an Nginx server.
+This setup works well for MariaDB or MySQL administration, WordPress database checks, imports, user management, and routine query work without switching the server to Apache.

 Install phpMyAdmin on Ubuntu with a LEMP Stack